gflorez97/dataProcesses2019/docs/index.md

       Balanced Accuracy :     NA
 ```

 Why, if the accuracy is still high?
-Because now every value is assigned to FALSE.
-By that, most of the data is correctly classified, as there are way more FALSE than TRUE, but this only assumes that any player is not an all nba, which is a dull prediction.
-We guess this happens because of the reduced training set, or because this algorithm can't fit well our model with the parameters selected (we used the 'cforest' method from the caret package).
+Because now every value is assigned to `FALSE`.
+Due to that, the majority the data is correctly classified, as there are way more `FALSE` than `TRUE`, but this only assumes that any player is not an All-NBA, which is a dull prediction.
+We guess this happens because of the reduced training set, or because this algorithm cannot fit well our model with the parameters selected (we used the `cforest` method from the package `caret`).

 ## Discussion and Future Work

 Based on the results presented in the strength of relationships and prediction sections, we can estimate this analysis would be useful in drafting and trading NBA players between teams.
-NBA teams could even use our models in the case of injured players that need a replacement.
+NBA teams could even use our models in the case of injured players that need a substitute.
 Taking into consideration the accuracy obtained in our models, specially in the prediction section, we can definitely conclude whether a certain player would be one of the best 10 players in the league.
 Despite all those implications, we were unable to find a good model for the strength of relationships section.

-We tried to think about suggestions for future research, and we believe including subjective features, such as nationality, popularity (for example, number of followers in social media), participations in all star events (dunk contest, three-point contest, skill challenge)...
-We can also extrapolate our models to other sports, changing the features with the main statistics of those sports, to analyze the better players.
+We tried to think about suggestions for future research, and we believe including subjective features, such as nationality, popularity (e.g. number of followers in social media accounts), participations in All-Star events (dunk contest, three-point contest, skill challenge), etc.
+We can also extrapolate our models to other sports, changing the features with the main statistics of those sports, to analyze the best players.